acenet-arc/ACENET_Summer_School_OpenMP_ACC/_episodes/01-intro_to_openMP.md

 **Parallel OpenMP execution is based on a concept called fork-join:**
 {: .instructor_notes}
 - An OpenMP program starts as a single thread, the master thread.
 This thread executes sequentially.
-- The master thread creates a team of parallel threads when it encounters the first parallel region.
+- The master thread creates a team of parallel threads when it encounters the first parallel region, and the system divides a task among them.
 This process is called forking.
 - Different team threads execute the statements in the parallel region of the program at the same time.
+The runtime environment allocates threads to different processors (or cores).
 - After the team threads have finished the statements in the parallel region, they synchronize and terminate, leaving only the master thread.
 {: .instructor_notes}

 - **Parallel OpenMP execution is based on a concept called fork-join:**
   1. An OpenMP program starts as a single thread, the master thread.